joshinitalics/things/README.md

 generates a random name from a provided list. optionally lists character traits from categorized lists.

+## latest version: 7

+more names and traits.
+default trait density is Medium. new trait category: ideals. these are values that the character holds, like "people should all get along" or "power is the most important thing".

 ## latest version: 5

 stable (no obvious bugs). three buttons; shuffle, traits, options.